Knowledge base

 To do this:

-2. Click on the action menu ⋮ located to the right of the name of your database (if you are not sure which one to take, repeat the operation for each of them).
+2. Click on the action menu â‹® located to the right of your database name (if you are not sure which one to choose, repeat the operation for each of them).

 3. Click on Download:

-You will need to confirm the download (or export) of the most recent correct file in the next step to obtain a .sql.gz file that corresponds to all the tables in your database, which you should keep safe.
+You will need to confirm the download (or export) of the correct, most recent file in the next step to obtain a .sql.gz file that corresponds to all the tables in your database, which you should keep safe.

 The download link is sent by email.